 |

-Arrangement, timing, and synergy: rethinking maize-soybean intercropping for productivity gains in southern Africa
+Arrangement, timing, and synergy: Rethinking maize-soybean intercropping for productivity gains in Southern Africa

-1Swedish University of Agricultural Sciences, Sweden
+1Swedish University of Agricultural Sciences (SLU), Crop Production Ecology, Sweden

 2International Maize and Wheat Improvement Center (CIMMYT), Sustainable Agrifood Systems Program, Zimbabwe

-4International Institute of Tropical Agriculture, Agronomy, Malawi
+3International Institute of Tropical Agriculture, Agronomy, Malawi

-5International Maize and Wheat Improvement Center (CIMMYT), Malawi
+4International Maize and Wheat Improvement Center (CIMMYT), Malawi

 Abstract